 Let’s start with the carrots.
 Peel off the skin with a vegetable peeler, and slice them.
 The next step is slicing the scallions.
 A rough chop is enough because you want them to be about the same size as the mushroom when cut.

-I then add Noubess Hot and Spicy Mango Sauce and the remaining ingredients follow one a time.
+I then add Noubess Hot and Spicy Mango Sauce, and the remaining ingredients follow one at a time.
 The key to making sure that all the ingredients cook evenly is to keep stirring.
 The carrots don’t need to cook until they are soft.
 They only need to be cooked and crunchy at the same time.

 Here’s the recipe

 - 2 tbsp Noubess Sorrento Lemon Infused Extra Virgin Olive Oil Or Noubess Truffle Oil Infused Extra Virgin Olive Oil